ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 Likelihood measures how well a statistical model fits a sample of data given a set of values for the unknown parameters. **It is considered a function of the parameters only, treating the random variables as fixed at their observed values**.

-For instance, suppose that we are given a sample $$x_1, x_2, \ldots, x_n$$ and we are told that the underlying distribution is normal, but the model's parameters, $$\mu, \sigma^2$$, are unknown to us.
+For instance, suppose that we are given a sample $$x_1, x_2, \ldots, x_N$$ and we are told that the underlying distribution is normal, but the model's parameters, $$\mu, \sigma^2$$, are unknown to us.
 How could we estimate those parameters?
 We start by considering the [probability density function (PDF)](https://en.wikipedia.org/wiki/Probability_density_function) of the normal distribution:

 $$
 f(x\mid \mu, \sigma^2) = \frac{1}{\sqrt{2\pi\sigma^2} } \exp\left(-\frac {(x-\mu)^2}{2\sigma^2} \right)